Finch-API/finch-docs/docs/Development-Guides/Multi-account-Flow.md

 **After onboarding**

 You can present your user with a page showing all of their connections.
 Here, you can provide the option to connect other accounts.
-Below an example UI.
+Below is an example UI.
 Your application would [launch Finch Connect](../Integrating-with-Finch/Integrate-Finch-Connect/Overview.md) again when your user clicks on the call-to-action button.

 <!--
 focus: false